fugudesign/maintenance-switch/readme.txt

 A .maintenance file is generated and copied to the Wordpress installation folder when turning on the maintenance mode.
 A maintenance.php file is generated and added to the wp-content folder for custom HTML code.

-The option page allows to set the roles can bypass the maintenance view on the frontend.
+The option page allows to set the roles can bypass the maintenance mode on the frontend.
 The option page allows to set the entire HTML code used for the maintenance page.

 == Installation ==